-ROCKLAND COUNTY INTERGROUP AA ANSWERING SERVICE GUIDE FOR THE VOLUNTEER
+ROCKLAND COUNTY INTERGROUP AA ANSWERING SERVICE GUIDE VOLUNTEER GUIDE

-You can contact the answering service chairperson using the contact form at the bottom of this page.
+Please contact the answering service chairperson using the contact form at the bottom of this page if you have questions or concerns.

-4. Identify yourself by first name only when answering your phone so that the answering service knows they have reached the correct
+5. Identify yourself by first name only when answering your phone and confirm that the caller has reached the Rockland County aahotline.

-5. If you have a non alcoholic on the phone seeking information for professional reasons, refer them to the P.I. committee email at: aainfo@rocklandnyaa.org
+6. If you have a non-alcoholic on the phone seeking information for professional reasons, refer them to the Public Information committee email at: aainfo@rocklandnyaa.org

-6. Don’t trust your memory.
-Keep a pad and pencil handy to jot down the information the answering service will provide to you.
-You may also find it beneficial to keep a current meeting list by the phone to help a caller find a meeting near them.
-If you don’t have one handy you can always use the online one at: rocklandnyaa.org Tell the caller about our website so they can also find a meeting for themselves.
+7. You may also find it beneficial to keep a current meeting list by the phone to help a caller find a meeting near them.
+If you don’t have one handy you can always use the online list at: https://rocklandnyaa.org/meetings/ Tell the caller about our website so they can also find a meeting for themselves.

-1. You should not have to talk to the person for more than 5 or 10 minutes before you can establish the best way to be of service.
-It is suggested that you refer the call to a Twelve Stepper who resides in the same area as the caller.
-Remember, we do not provide taxis or babysitters.
-Make that
+9. You should not have to talk to the person for more than 5 or 10 minutes before you can establish the best way to be of service.

-3. In the event that the party is threatening suicide, try to keep the conversation going and calm the party down.
+10. If the party is threatening suicide, try to keep the conversation going and calm the party down.
 Keep talking and try to get the location and description of the threatening party.
 If possible, try to call the police on another line or by another means.
 If that is not possible, make an excuse to hang up to answer the door or go to the bathroom and call the police as soon as you hang up.
-Then call the person back and keep him/her on the line until the police
+Then call the person back and keep him/her on the line until the police.

 REFERRAL PHONE NUMBERS